DetlevCM/lustre-build-instructions/lustre_server_rocky9.4.updated.md

 - the Server profile (no GUI) is selected.
 - Development Tools,
-- RPM development tools are slected.
+- RPM development tools are selected.

 As a lazy option only the root user is configured.
 **Warning, this is a lazy option for testing in a VM.**